-The Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and Dietetics Clinical Coordinator will be actively involved with prospective students that have met the pre-requisite requirements and are at the stage where they are required to acquire sites and preceptors, as well as affiliation agreements to begin the program.
-Students are required to have 400 hours of SEL (equivalent to the first year of courses required SEL hours) planned and approved, with affiliation agreements in place, for program matriculation.
+The MSAN Assistant Director/Director of RDN Focus will be actively involved with prospective students that have met the pre-requisite requirements for admission and are at the stage of the application process where they are required to acquire sites and preceptors, as well as affiliation agreements, for program admission.
+Students are required to have 510 hours of SEL (equivalent to the first year of courses) planned and approved, with affiliation agreements in place, for program admission and matriculation.

 While the student is responsible for finding and securing their own SEL sites, the program will provide suggestions to support all students as they work to locate acceptable sites to achieve their SEL requirements.
 The program does not require students to move temporarily to accept a site.
 The program does not require travel at any point to Maine for SEL sites.
-The program has an internal database the Dietetics Clinical Coordinator and/or Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will work with these contacts on behalf of prospective students as they work to locate and secure SEL sites.
+The program has created databases of potential regional contacts for each state to support students as they work to locate and secure SEL sites.
+Upon matriculation, there is required component in subsequent lab courses to meet SEL site and preceptor requirements in support of second-year SEL experiences of 540 total remaining hours.

-In all cases the student will be supported to the extent possible by the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus, Dietetics Field Coordinator and Dietetics Clinical Coordinator to identify potential SEL sites and negotiate successful affiliation agreements with these sites, however it remains the student's responsibility to locate appropriate sites.
+In all cases the student will be supported to the extent possible by the MSAN Assistant Director/Director of RDN Focus to identify potential SEL sites and negotiate successful affiliation agreements with these sites, however it remains the student's responsibility to locate appropriate sites.
 In the event that the student is not able to find suitable sites, the following procedures will be adhered to.

-If a student has challenges as addressed above, possible alternatives to support the prospective student in attaining the required SEL include:
+If a student has challenges as addressed above, possible alternatives to support the student in completing the required SEL include: